List of Star Wars comic books: Star Wars Fun & Action strips

-"Red Four"

-"Red Four" was a one-page comic strip released in Marvel Comics 1000.

 Animated webcomics

 In September 2015, multinational food and beverage company Nestlé released two animated webcomics as part of a licensed Star Wars-themed promotional campaign for The Force Awakens.
 Adapted from the novels The Weapon of a Jedi: A Luke Skywalker Adventure by Jason Fry and Smuggler's Run: A Han Solo & Chewbacca Adventure by Greg Rucka, the two animated comics were originally offered exclusively on the now-defunct Nestlé Comics website by typing a digital code featured on every box of Nestlé cereals.

 Novel adaptations into German comics

 The comics listed here are licensed by Disney, but were not released by Marvel or Disney-Lucasfilm Press.
 Their canonical status is disputed due to some minor changes made to the story due to cultural interpretation.

 Star Wars: Weapon of a Jedi (2017)

 Star Wars: Weapon of a Jedi is a four-part German comic adaptation of the Jason Fry novel of the same name by Alec Worley.
 The comics are available in Issues #19–22 of Star Wars Magazin, published by Panini Comics.
 A trade paperback volume has been released in March 2018, and eventually an English translation will released in May 2021 as Star Wars Adventures: Weapon of a Jedi.
 Set in the Rise of the Empire Era, between Episode IV: A New Hope and Episode V: The Empire Strikes Back.